 Official State Shell of Florida

 Florida designated the horse conch (Pleuroploca gigantea) as the official state shell in 1969.
 Also known as the giant band shell, the horse conch shell can grow to a length of twenty-four inches and is native to the marine waters around Florida.
 The word "conch" comes from a Greek word meaning "shell."
+All Aquatic Life Symbols

 In addition to an official seashell, Florida has several other symbols related to water: state marine mammal (manatee), saltwater mammal (dolphin), freshwater fish (largemouth bass), saltwater fish (Atlantic sailfish), and state reptile (alligator).